UofA-BAJA/2023-2024-Firmware/doc/installs.md

 3. Once you have done this, use the "pip list" command to check for these files again.
 They should appear in the displayed list along with their current versions.

 *optional: if you would like to run the GUI, you must install the package "pyqt6"

+### Useful commands

+to update the pio libray run

+    > pio pkg publish

+to update the library in a project run

+    > pio pkg update